Developer Platform Agreement

 2.2 API keys and authentication

-Upon accessing the Developer Services, Reinx will issue API keys and/or OAuth credentials for authentication.
+Reinx may issue organization API keys, scoped agent keys, or other documented credentials for authentication.
 You agree to:

 You are solely responsible and liable for all activity conducted using your API keys, whether or not authorised by you.